 Shell International Media Relations: +44 (0) 207 934 5550

-In his introduction to the report, Shell Chief Executive Officer Ben van Beurden writes:
+In his introduction to the report, Shell’s Chief Executive Officer, Ben van Beurden, writes:

-In addition, Shell published its 2020 Payments to Governments Report covering countries where it has exploration and production activities.
-This report details payments in 24 countries and is prepared in accordance with the UK’s The Reports on Payments to Governments Regulations 2014 (as amended in December 2015).
+In addition, Shell published its 2021 Payments to Governments Report covering countries where it has exploration and production activities.
+This report details payments in 25 countries and was prepared in accordance with the UK’s The Reports on Payments to Governments Regulations 2014 (as amended in December 2015).

 To read the Sustainability Report, go to www.shell.com/sustainabilityreport

-To read the Industry Associations Climate Review, go to www.shell.com/advocacy
+To read the Industry Associations Climate Review Update, go to www.shell.com/advocacy

 To read the Payments to Governments Report, go to www.shell.com/payments

-The companies in which Royal Dutch Shell plc directly and indirectly owns investments are separate legal entities.
-In this report “Shell”, “Shell Group” and “Group” are sometimes used for convenience where references are made to Royal Dutch Shell plc and its subsidiaries in general.
-Likewise, the words “we”, “us” and “our” are also used to refer to Royal Dutch Shell plc and its subsidiaries in general or to those who work for them.
+The companies in which Shell plc directly and indirectly owns investments are separate legal entities.
+In this media release "Shell", "Shell Group" and "Group" are sometimes used for convenience where references are made to Shell plc and its subsidiaries in general.
+Likewise, the words "we", "us" and "our" are also used to refer to Shell plc and its subsidiaries in general or to those who work for them.
 These terms are also used where no useful purpose is served by identifying the particular entity or entities.
-“Subsidiaries”, “Shell subsidiaries” and “Shell companies” as used in this report refer to entities over which Royal Dutch Shell plc either directly or indirectly has control.
-Entities and unincorporated arrangements over which Shell has joint control are generally referred to as “joint ventures” and “joint operations”, respectively.
-Entities over which Shell has significant influence but neither control nor joint control are referred to as “associates”.
-The term “Shell interest” is used for convenience to indicate the direct and/or indirect ownership interest held by Shell in an entity or unincorporated joint arrangement, after exclusion of all third-party interest.
+"Subsidiaries", "Shell subsidiaries" and "Shell companies" as used in this media release refer to entities over which Shell plc either directly or indirectly has control.
+Entities and unincorporated arrangements over which Shell has joint control are generally referred to as "joint ventures" and "joint operations", respectively.
+"Joint ventures" and "joint operations" are collectively referred to as "joint arrangements".
+Entities over which Shell has significant influence but neither control nor joint control are referred to as "associates".
+The term "Shell interest" is used for convenience to indicate the direct and/or indirect ownership interest held by Shell in an entity or unincorporated joint arrangement, after exclusion of all third-party interest.